 What Plantation Shutter Color Should Homeowners In Indianapolis Use?11/04/2019Bill Burke Which Plantation Shutter Color Should People In Indianapolis Choose?
 Plantation shutters are seen as one of the more popular window coverings that people in Indianapolis buy for their windows.
 Their universal style blends easily into many different decors and blocks sun glare and heat loss from streaming into your rooms.
-The durability of a plantation shutter is an additional bonus, and will probably outlast your current interior design.
+The durability of a plantation shutter is an additional bonus, as your coverings will look better longer than other coverings.
 When there’s so many great qualities regarding these window treatments, it’s no question if you should use shutters in your home.
 Rather, you should be asking what color of plantation shutters should you choose?
 White Plantation Shutters Fit Every Style Just like trim, white is also the most accepted color of plantation shutters by far.
 The reason is simple -- white can blend into a lot of room decor schemes.
 From wild wall colors to neutral decor, white window treatments will complement them all.
 And when you modernize your preferences and start anew, you can leave your white plantation shutters in the space, because they’ll still look perfect.
 Those who prefer white plantation shutters can get them constructed from faux wood so they won’t fade after install.
 Our Polywood® shutters are available in three separate shades of white and are backed by a lifetime warranty that esures they will never yellow, stain or fade.
-To clean, you’ll only need to wipe with a damp rag, which is easier than any blinds, drapes or curtains.
+To clean, you’ll only need to wipe with a damp rag, which means that your window coverings will keep the same color for decades to come.
 Natural Wood Stains Work Well With Some Styles For some rooms, a plantation shutter with a wood stain looks best.
 A mahogany or cherry stain is a little limiting for future design changes, but if you can pair your wood flooring or stained furniture, then perhaps you should try wood plantation shutters.
 Wood stains can give the room a more natural look, and essential if you’re looking at a colonial or rustic style.
 What some people do is to go with real hardwood plantation shutters like our Ovation® line.
 They come in many different stains that will match most trims and flooring.
 If you want an eco-friendly shutter, you could put in a reclaimed wood shutter.
 These are great if you use a beach house or rustic farmhouse theme in your rooms.
-Bold Colors Are Best With Other Types Of Window Treatments While you could paint your plantation shutters in a accent color, you may want to reconsider.
+Bold Colors Are Best With Other Types Of Window Treatments While you could paint your plantation shutters in a accent color, you will probably be disappointed with the end result.
 A strong color may look nice now, but then you’re stuck with that color for the long haul.
-White and hardwood have are classics, but will the bright red or periwinkle blue treatment still look en vogue a few years from now?
+White and hardwood have are classics, but will the bright red or canary yellow treatment still look en vogue a few years from now?
 You can alter your walls fairly easily, but it may take a whole new window covering to swap out the color on your plantation shutter.
 If you are looking for color, you may want to install a store-bought accent curtain along with your plantation shutter.
 By including a splash of color or pattern, you then bring interest to your window treatments without losing the practicality of a custom-made interior shutter.
 Then when your style changes, you can retain the plantation shutter and just change the curtain -- or ditch it altogether.
 Sunburst Can Help You Pick The Best Color Of Plantation Shutter Whether it’s white Polywood or a elegant hardwood, Sunburst can offer the perfect covering for your house.
 Our reps love Indianapolis and will drive to you to show you a lot of plantation shutter and window treatment options.
 Just phone 317-558-9066 and schedule your in-home consultation today.